seanbaxter/DirectXShaderCompiler/docs/LangRef.rst

 Constants
 =========

-LLVM has several different basic types of constants.
+LLVM37 has several different basic types of constants.
 This section describes them all and their syntax.

 Simple Constants